 The i Spot

-The i Spot is an exclusive illustration site that serves as one of the most comprehensive stock illustration resources available today.
+The i Spot is an exclusive illustration site that serves as one of the most comprehensive resources available today.
 They’ve been building their collection since 1996, with a commitment to supporting talented artists and providing their customer base with only top tier illustrations.
 The licensing for illustrations on The i Spot are Rights-Managed (RM), however, the staff at The i Spot is available to help with, and process, requests for extended licenses for special uses.

 Currently, you’ll find more than 37,000 illustrations from top artists around the world on this site.
 Their platform is also very user-friendly, making it a worthy first stop on your list.
 The iSpot doesn’t offer up a specific vector search on their site, but simply adding the word vector to the search bar when looking for images is enough to produce the results you’re looking for.

 Laughing Stock is where you’re going to find all the visual inspiration you need for elevate your content to the top tier.
 This site offers original stock illustrations, along with stock animations, that all pack an incredible visual punch.
 Think bold lines and stand-out graphics.
 The quality of illustrations on Laughing Stock is inspiring, and if you happen to find an artist that you love, they make it easy to follow along with their portfolio.
 On Laughing Stock, you can even hire an illustration if you have special visual content needs.
 The Laughing Stock library is also Rights-Managed, meaning that you tell them when and how you plan on using the image and pay a licensing fee for that usage only.